 For most creative folks, collecting craft supplies can be almost as exciting as using them.
-Whether your preferred project requires diamond art supplies, canvas and paint, yarn and needles or fabric and thread, it doesn’t take long for your craft room to start feeling like it’s bursting at the seams.
-And the problem becomes even more overwhelming when you have supplies for several different types of crafts.
+Let’s face it — shopping for craft items and materials is a hobby in itself!
+Unfortunately, whether your preferred project requires diamond art supplies, canvas and paint, yarn and needles, stickers and scrapbook paper, or fabric and thread, it doesn’t take long for your craft room to start feeling like it’s bursting at the seams.
+And the problem becomes even more overwhelming when you have supplies for several different types of crafts filling up your craft space.

-When you are feeling stressed-out by your surroundings, getting rid of all the trash is a fast and easy way to make a noticeable difference.
-Even if you don’t have a lot of garbage lying around, there are probably at least a few scraps and old, unnecessary supplies you can toss in the wastebasket.
-Doing a broad cleanup and throwing things away gives you an instant sense of accomplishment.
+When you are feeling stressed out by your surroundings, getting rid of all the trash is a fast and easy way to make a noticeable difference.
+Even if you don’t have a lot of garbage lying around, there are probably at least a few scraps and old, unnecessary items you can toss in the wastebasket.
+You may be surprised at how much you can declutter just by removing trash, damaged items, unneeded supplies, etc. Doing a broad cleanup and throwing things away gives you an instant sense of accomplishment.
 And that feeling can help you power through the rest of the decluttering process.

 Old Writing Utensils

-Dried-up pens and markers, broken pencils and any other writing utensils that don't work belong in the trash can.
-The same goes for any writing utensils that you no longer use.
-Even if they still work, there is no point in letting them clutter up your space if they are not serving a functional purpose.
+Dried-up pens and markers, broken pencils, and any other writing utensils that don't work belong in the trash can.
+The same goes for any writing implements that you no longer use.
+Even if they still work, there is no point in letting them clutter up your space if they are not serving a purpose.
+If you feel bad throwing functional things away, consider sharing your extra writing utensils with another creative person who will use them.

 If you have paint but have not used it lately, check the bottles.
 Chances are, you have at least a few that have dried up.
 Throw them away, along with any bottles that are almost empty.